apache/druid/docs/querying/sql.md

 GROUP BY col1
 ```

-With table-level UNION ALL, the rows from the unioned tables are not guaranteed to be processed in
-any particular order.
-They may be processed in an interleaved fashion.
-If you need a particular result ordering,
-use [ORDER BY](#order-by) on the outer query.
+With table-level UNION ALL, the rows from the unioned tables are not guaranteed to process in any particular order.
+They may process in an interleaved fashion.
+If you need a particular result ordering, use [ORDER BY](#order-by) on the outer query.

 ## EXPLAIN PLAN